fluttercommunity/plus_plugins/README.md

 [Flutter](https://flutter.dev) is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 Flutter is used by developers and organizations around the world, and is free and open source.

+**Important:** As of January 2021, the Flutter team is no longer accepting non-critical PRs for the original set of plugins in `flutter/plugins`, and instead they should be submitted in this project.
+[You can read more about this announcement here.](https://github.com/flutter/plugins/blob/master/CONTRIBUTING.md#important-note) as well as [in the Flutter 2 announcement blog post.](https://medium.com/flutter/whats-new-in-flutter-2-0-fe8e95ecc65)

 > *Note*: PlusPlugins is still under development (see [roadmap](https://github.com/fluttercommunity/plus_plugins/issues/12)),

 [Feedback](https://github.com/fluttercommunity/plus_plugins/issues) and [Pull Requests](https://github.com/fluttercommunity/plus_plugins/pulls) are most welcome!